 For financial years of the fund which began after December 31, 2012, all price gains realized within the scope of the fund assets are immediately taxable (i.e. tax-free reinvestment of capital gains is no longer possible).
 However, the 27.5% rate of capital gains tax withheld applicable from January 1, 2016 will not have any effect on final taxation status and is merely an advance payment in relation to the special income tax rate within the scope of the assessment.

 As a rule, profits from the sale of a fund unit will also be subject to the 27.5% capital gains tax rate.
-This capital gains tax deduction is merely an advance payment in relation to the special income tax rate of 27.5% applicable within the scope of the assessment (profit = difference between the sales proceeds and the acquisition costs; distribution-equivalent income must be accounted for off-balance sheet throughout the holding period of the fund unit, in the form of a "noted item" for tax purposes.
+This capital gains tax deduction is merely an advance payment in relation to the special income tax rate of 27.5% applicable within the scope of the assessment (profit = difference between the sales proceeds and the acquisition costs; distribution-equivalent income which has already been taxed during the holding period or as of the date of sale must be deducted from this; distribution-equivalent income must be accounted for off-balance sheet throughout the holding period of the fund unit, in the form of a "noted item" for tax purposes.
 Write-downs on the fund unit under company law will accordingly reduce the distribution-equivalent income for the respective year).